-The coalition of anchor partners that make up the Fresno C2C Leadership Council will create a shared operating environment for partners serving our youngest children and their families.
-Together they will create a relationship rich city and county, uproot isolation between sectors and drive progress.
+The coalition of anchor partners that make up the Fresno C2C Leadership Council creates a shared operating environment for partners serving families raising children.
+Together they create a relationship-rich city and county, uproot isolation between sectors and drive progress.